57% Of HOA Residents Don’t Like Having An HOA

 Rocket Mortgage’s survey indicates that HOAs are still largely viewed as worth their price.
 Homeowners appreciate the community Wi-Fi, outdoor recreation spaces and more often provided by these associations.
 Nearly 70% of homeowners consider their HOA dues reasonable given the benefits they receive.

 HOAs are an important consideration when looking for a home.
 Rocket Mortgage aims to simplify the home buying and selling experience by offering a seamless way for homeowners to search for homes, connect with an agent and get a mortgage – in partnership with sister company Rocket Homes.
 This makes the real estate process as smooth as possible for everyone involved.

 Rocket Mortgage surveyed 1,001 Americans with an HOA.
 Among those respondents, 522 were men, 474 were women and five were nonconforming.
 The margin of error for this study is ±3% with a 95% confidence interval.
 These findings rely on self-reported data, and potential issues with self-reported data include, but are not limited to, selective memory, hindsight bias and telescoping.

 Sharing this page is welcome provided it’s for noncommercial use only.
 We would appreciate a link back to this page so all viewers can appreciate the findings in their entirety.

 HOA: What It Means And What To Know About Living Under One

-If you live under an HOA, it means you’ll follow rules set for your community to ensure a high standard of living.
-Learn how homeowners associations work here.
+If you live under a homeowners association, it means you’ll follow rules set for your community to ensure a high standard of living.
+Learn how an HOA works.

 96% Of Americans Make Homeownership Harder Than Necessary – Do You?